 Palmer's Leys Meadow

-The restoration effort was carried out in stages, with different sections of Palmers Leys being ploughed and sown at different times.
-The first section, an area of approximately 8.5 acres, was ploughed and sown in the autumn of 2008.
-The second section, an area of 9 acres was ploughed and sown in the spring of 2010, and the third section ploughed and sown in the autumn of 2010.
+Seeds were harvested from Pylon Meadow and supplemented with additional species from a commercial seed mix.
+An area of approximately 8.5 acres, was ploughed and sown in the autumn of 2008; a further 9 acres was ploughed and sown in the spring of 2010; and the final 12.5 acres were ploughed and sown in the autumn of 2010.